Sarina Wiegman: Early and personal life

+One of her favourite music artists is Burna Boy.

 Playing career

 In 1987, Wiegman joined KFC '71, where she won the KNVB Cup in the same year.

-In 1988, while in China for the 1988 FIFA Women's Invitation Tournament, she met USWNT head coach Anson Dorrance, who invited her to come study at the University of North Carolina at Chapel Hill and play for the North Carolina Tar Heels women's soccer team, which she did in 1989.
+In 1988, while in China for the 1988 FIFA Women's Invitation Tournament, she met USWNT head coach Anson Dorrance, who invited her to come and study at the University of North Carolina at Chapel Hill and play for the North Carolina Tar Heels women's soccer team, which she did in 1989.
 At North Carolina, Wiegman played alongside such players as Mia Hamm, Kristine Lilly and Carla Overbeck.
 They became NCAA champions in 1989.

 Wiegman later described the team quality and working conditions as being "of the highest level," which made for a stark contrast with the situation in the Netherlands when she returned there after one year.
 Here, all women's players had to work aside from football.
 Wiegman became a physical education teacher at the secondary school Segbroek College in The Hague, Netherlands, a job she would keep for the rest of her playing career.

 In 1994, Wiegman joined Ter Leede, where she would win two Dutch championships (2001 and 2003) and one KNVB Cup (2001).
 In 2003, she retired after becoming pregnant with her second child.

 International career

-Wiegman gained 104 caps for the Netherlands, scoring three goals, between 1987 and 2001.
+Wiegman officially played 99 times for the Netherlands, scoring three goals, between 1987 and 2001.
 She also captained the team.

 In 1986, at the age of 16, Wiegman was first selected for the Netherlands.
 On 23 May 1987, at the age of 17, she made her debut in an away match against Norway, which was Dick Advocaat's only match in charge of the Netherlands Women.
 She played at the 1988 FIFA Women's Invitation Tournament, where the Netherlands reached the quarter-finals.
 Wiegman also helped the Netherlands reach the quarter-finals of the 1989, 1991 and 1993 European Championships, although they never reached the final tournament of an official World Cup or European Championship.

 On 9 April 2001, Wiegman gained her 100th cap in a home friendly against Denmark, becoming the first Dutch footballer to do so.
 Two days later, she was honoured with a shield awarded by the men's head coach Louis van Gaal.
 During his speech, he said: "I have a lot of respect for Sarina.
 For the men, everything is arranged.
 Here, this is much more difficult."

 Wiegman played her final international game on 14 June 2001, a 2–0 away defeat against the Czech Republic.
 It was later revealed that five of her caps were against non-FIFA affiliated opponents, so her official cap total now stands at 99.